 There is a higher risk for:

-- Unethical leadership to develop, pulling down the company’s integrity and creating risks in all transactions.
-This often leads to an untrusted company by investors and the general public as a whole.
-The board of directors cannot find stability and is tasked with putting out fires often.
+- Unethical leadership in developing, pulling down the company’s integrity, and creating risks in all transactions.
+This often leads to an untrusted company by investors and the general public.
+The board of directors cannot find stability and often puts out fires.

-- Poor corporate social responsibility could lead to claims made against the business, increasing liability risks and positioning the company directly opposite of what cultural norms and expectations are, making it harder to sell a product or hire employees.
+- Poor corporate social responsibility could lead to claims against the business, increasing liability risks and positioning the company directly opposite cultural norms and expectations, making it harder to sell a product or hire employees.

-- Corruption is more likely to include company insiders, often clearly evident when the leadership, including the board of directors, is about improving themselves individually rather than keeping the focus on the success of the company in the long term.
+- Corruption is more likely to involve company insiders, and it is often clearly evident when the leadership, including the board of directors, is about improving themselves individually rather than keeping the focus on the long-term success of the company.

 - The board of directors itself is weak.
-This often comes from a lack of ability to make decisions or to govern in a positive manner.
+This often comes from a lack of ability to make decisions or to govern positively.

-- Inefficient internal audits occur, which can often lead to costly mistakes and increasing financial risk over time.
-This often ends up costing the company its financial viability.
+- Inefficient internal audits can often lead to costly mistakes and increase financial risk over time, ultimately costing the company its financial viability.

 Over time, this can lead to failures within the company and leadership, often limiting the company’s ability to grow and develop and sometimes leading to failure.

-With poor or ineffective corporate governance models in place, shareholders no longer trust the board of directors or the company as a whole.
+With poor or ineffective corporate governance models, shareholders no longer trust the board of directors or the company.
 For public companies, that can be disastrous in the long term.

 Too much risk positions the company for loss

-When corporate governance becomes damaged or ineffective, there is often the need for the leadership to take on risky and sometimes bold steps to try to improve profits or minimize ongoing losses.
-This often leads to taking on significant risks, and that often means further losses.
+When corporate governance becomes damaged or ineffective, the leadership often needs to take risky and sometimes bold steps to improve profits or minimize ongoing losses.
+This often leads to taking on significant risks, which often mean further losses.
 Poor strategies often lead to too much risk for the company, which risks its ability to remain effective.

 See Related: What is Environmental, Social, and Governance (ESG)?
 Definition & Examples